-Welcome to Project-Based Learning.[Register Here] The current facilitator is Dan Henry, email@example.com.
+Welcome to Project-Based Learning.[Register Here if you have not done so already.]
+The current facilitator is Dan Henry, email@example.com.
 For any additional questions, please contact Graduate Credit Coordinator, Kim Coronado at firstname.lastname@example.org .

 This online class provides tools and insight into the application of Project-Based Units within the context of Customized Learning.
 We will explore the basic tenets of Project-Based Units and how these units might operate within a customized medium.